 Enrolled students nearly unanimously rated the overall quality of their USIE instruction as "excellent" or "very good," with more than two-thirds indicating "excellent" (Table 6).
 Yet, whereas students very often assigned "excellent" ratings to their facilitator's fairness, personal involvement, enthusiasm, and responsiveness, they were generally less likely to similarly rate various aspects of their facilitator's pedagogical skills and content knowledge.
-For example, just six in ten students described as "excellent" their facilitator's ease in initiating and facilitating discussion and their preparedness for class.
+For example, just six in ten students described as "excellent" their facilitator's ease in initiating and facilitating discussion and their preparedness for class .
 Roughly half gave top ratings to their facilitator's subject matter expertise, clarity of seminar purposes and goals, and logical organization of class material.
-Not surprisingly given that for many facilitators this was their first time teaching, just under half of the enrolled students rated as "excellent" their facilitator's clarity and skill of presentation.
+Not surprisingly given that for many facilitator's clarity and skill of presentation.
 Importantly, however, very few enrolled students rated their facilitator's performance in any particular area as "fair," and even fewer gave "poor" evaluations.